‘One small step for man… One giant leap for terror’

 On a remote planet, the Leprechaun attempts to court a princess named Zarina, Queen of the Damned, in a nefarious plot to become king of her home planet.
 The two agree to marry, with each partner planning to kill the other after the wedding night in order to enjoy the marriage benefits.

 A platoon of space marines arrive on the planet and kill the Leprechaun for interfering with mining operations.
 Gloating over the victory, one of the marines, Kowalski, urinates on the Leprechaun’s body.
 Unbeknownst to Kowalski, the Leprechaun’s spirit travels up his urine stream and into his penis, where his presence manifests as gonorrea.
 The marines return to their ship with the injured Zarina, whom they plan to return to her homeworld in order to establish positive diplomatic relations.

-The ship’s commander, the cyborg Dr. Mittenhand, explains his plans to use Zarina’s regenerative DNA to recreate his own body, which was mutilated in a failed experiment.
-Elsewhere on the ship, the Leprechaun violently emerges from Kowalski’s penis after he is aroused during a sexual act.
+The ship’s commander, the cyborg Doctor Mittenhand, explains his plans to use Zarina’s regenerative DNA to recreate his own body, which was mutilated in a failed experiment.
+Elsewhere on the ship, the Leprechaun violently emerges.
 The marines hunt the Leprechaun, who outsmarts them and kills most of the crew in gruesome and absurd ways…

 ” … retains little beyond the concept of a diminutive, demonic, wisecracking Irish stereotype (Warwick Davis) picking off meatheaded Americans.
 Pretty much everything else goes out the window in a space “epic” with ClipArt visual effects, a confusing subplot about royal succession on a far-off planet, and a bizarre amount of screen time dedicated to a naked German cyborg who won’t stop making Wizard Of Oz references.”
 A.V.
 Club